 He has performed with Armando Peraza, Pat LaBarbera, Phil Nimmons, Gary Williamson, Bob Mclaren, Alex Acuña, Tommy Banks, Jane Bunnett, Campbell Ryga, Ross Taggart, Brad Turner, Henry Young, Jennifer Scott, Laura Crema and Dee Daniels.

-Trevor resides in Kelowna and Vancouver, BC and leads several ensembles; most notably Major Mambo, Ritmo Caliente (Latin), The Trevor Salloum Group (Jazz), Altarab (Middle Eastern), Okangan Dixieland Band and Kalumba (Afo-Cuban Folkloric).
-In addition to performing and teaching Trevor is the organizer for several concert series in Kelowna including Jazz Nights, Classic Blues Night and Sizzling Salsa Saturdays.
+Trevor resides in Kelowna, BC and leads several ensembles; most notably Major Mambo, (Latin), The Trevor Salloum Group (Jazz), Altarab (Middle Eastern) and Okanagan Dixieland Band.
+In addition to performing and teaching Trevor is the organizer for several concert series in Kelowna including Jazz Nights, Classic Blues Night and Classic Cuban Night.

 He is a best selling author with Mel Bay Publications, including Fun with Bongos, The Bongo Book, Bongo Drumming: Beyond the Basics, Afro-Latin Polyrhythms, Afro-Cuban Rhythms Vol. 1 & 2, The Art of Bongo Drumming DVD, The Art of Arabic Drumming DVD, Afro-Cuban Percussion Play-Along, School of Bongo, First Lessons Conga and First Lessons Bongo and The Conga and Bongo Drum in Jazz.